-The Human Resource Management concentration has an opportunity for students to complete an undergraduate and graduate degree in five years with a total of 150 hours: 120 undergraduate and 30 graduate hours where the programs would share six 500-level hours.
+The Finance and Human Resource Management concentrations have an opportunity for students to complete an undergraduate and graduate degree in five years with a total of 150 hours: 120 undergraduate and 30 graduate hours where the programs would share six 500-level hours.
 The combined program includes increased rigor, when compared to the undergraduate program, while allowing certain classes to overlap between the B.S. and the M.B.A. degrees.

-Students must complete an Intent to Pursue a Combined Program form prior taking any of the 500-level courses for graduate credit as an undergraduate student; must have a 3.0 undergraduate GPA at the time of completion of the Intent to Pursue a Combined Program form and prior to taking each of the 500-level courses for graduate credit; and are limited to a maximum load of 16 credit hours when taking the 500-level courses for graduate credit.
+Students must complete an Intent to Pursue a Combined Program form prior taking any of the 500-level courses for graduate credit as an undergraduate student; must have a 3.0 undergraduate GPA at the time of completion of the Intent to Pursue a Combined Program form and prior to taking each of the 500-level courses for graduate credit.